 When you spot a name you like the look of, be sure to say it aloud.
 Can it be said in different ways?
 It’s incredible the number of variations my readers come up with for my fantasy characters and fantasy places.

 As well as fantasy name generators for coming up with fantasy names for girls and fantasy names for boys, there also exists a villain name generator.
-In fact, there are a few of them.

 A bland character blends in with the greyness, living briefly in the minds of readers.
 On the other hand, a name with more eccentricity has the ability to set a character apart and inflame imaginations.

 One way to characterise with a name is to introduce a title or last name.
 In David Gemmel’s Legend, one of the main heroes is called Druss the Legend, and that makes him a bit unforgettable.
 Another example can be seen in Star Wars.
 Luke, let’s be honest, is a bit of a boring name, but when we add Skywalker that changes things.
 We immediately think of things like space and adventure—it invokes an image in our minds.